OneWomenLess/OneWomenLess.github.io/README.md

 We also **[collect and provide]({% link get-help.md %}) some basic resources** for individuals who are currently or recently experienced **mobbing**.

-We believe it is the only way for the humanity where woman are valued equally to man, and everyone in between.
+We believe, creating this common ground of everyone's inalienable rights being respected, is the only way for the humanity where woman are valued equally to man, and everyone in between.

 `#digital-dignity` `#coding-with-dignity`